nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221012093513/README.md

 - add notes and connect stuff together for further research, just like this
 - jot down quick note
 - typing on this keyboard - not great for typing long notes
+- ctrl+touch a link on the screen = lauch browser

 ```
 ```